Discovering Data Structures: Nearest Neighbor Search and Beyond: Related Work

 \paragraph{Learning-Augmented Algorithms} Recent work has shown that traditional data structures and algorithms can be made more efficient by learning properties of the underlying data distribution. \cite{kraska} introduced the concept of learned index structures which use ML models to replace traditional index structures in databases, resulting in significant performance improvements for certain query workloads.
 By learning the cumulative distribution function of the data distribution the model has a stronger prior over where to start the search for a record, which can lead to provable improvements to the query time over non-learned structures \citep{zeighami2023distribution}.
 Other works augment the data structure with predictions instead of the query algorithm.
 For example, \cite{lin2022learning} use learned frequency estimation oracles to estimate the priority in which elements should be stored in a treap.
-Perhaps more relevant to the theme of our work is \cite{dong2019learning}, which trains neural networks to learn a partitioning of the space for efficient nearest neighbor search using locality sensitive hashing, and the body of work on learned hash functions \citep{wang2015learning,sabek2022can}.
+Perhaps more relevant to the theme of our work is \cite{dong2019learning}, which trains neural networks to learn a partitioning of the space for efficient nearest neighbor search using locality sensitive hashing, and the body of work on learned hash functions \citep{wang2015learning,sabek2022can, andoni2022learning}.
+There is also work on learning the parameters of nearest neighbor search algorithms using machine learning \citep{cayton2007learning}.
+There has also been a number of works that have explored learning-augmented algorithms for frequency estimation \cite{hsu2018learningbased, aamand2023improved}.
 While all these works focus on augmenting data structure design with learning, we explore whether data structures can be discovered entirely end-to-end using deep learning.
+Our approach eliminates the human-in-the-loop, making it promising for settings with limited insights into suitable data structures.
+However, this comes at the cost of losing the provable guarantees that learning-augmented methods typically offer.

 \paragraph{Neural Algorithmic Learners} There is a significant body of work on encoding algorithms into deep networks. \citet{graves2014neural} introduced the Neural Turing Machine (NTM), which uses external memory to learn tasks like sorting and copying. \citet{velivckovic2019neural} used graph neural networks (GNNs) to encode classical algorithms such as breadth-first search.
 These works train deep networks with a great degree of supervision with the aim of encoding known algorithms.
 For instance, \citet{graves2014neural} use the ground truth sorted list as supervision to train the model to sort.
 There has also been work on learning algorithms in an end-to-end fashion. \citet{fawzi2022discovering} train a model using reinforcement learning to discover matrix multiplication algorithms, while \citet{selsam2018learning} train neural networks to solve SAT problems. \citet{garg2022can} show that transformers can be trained to encode learning algorithms for function classes such as linear functions and decision trees.
 Our work adds to this line of research on end-to-end learning, focusing on discovering data structures.